-Better Boating Victoria is an entity within the Policy and Reform division in the Department of Transport.
-We were established in March 2019 to oversee the Victorian Government’s unprecedented investment in boating infrastructure and facilities.
+Better Boating Victoria is a division within the Victorian Fisheries Authority (VFA).
+We were established in March 2019 to oversee the Victorian Government’s unprecedented investment into boating infrastructure and facilities.

-With vessel registrations growing steadily every year, Better Boating Victoria will implement the government’s program of boating reforms that will make it cheaper and easier for Victorians to enjoy a day on the water.
-In addition, we will ensure all money collected from boat licence and registration fees will go to improving boating facilities and safety.
+With vessel registrations growing steadily every year, Better Boating Victoria will implement the government’s program of boating upgrades making it cheaper and easier for Victorians to enjoy a day on the water.
+In addition, we will ensure all money collected from boat licence and registration fees will go to improving your recreational boating experience.

 It’s an ambitious plan that will involve significant and ongoing stakeholder input from Victoria’s boating communities.
 We know that by working together, we can make it happen.